What do I mean by “apocalypse”? What are the apocalypses being envisioned by Dante, Dylan, Dr. Dre?

 Images from Andre Konchalavsky’s Odyssey, a made-for-TV miniseries (1997)

 True, Odysseus has sex with Calypso, losing himself in love in her arms on a nightly basis; however, also true is the fact that “the nymph no longer please[s]” Odysseus.
 He has grown tired of her.
 Her ways have worn out on him (or worn him out).
 Homer describes Odysseus as an “unwilling lover alongside lover all too willing…” (5.172).
 He is being used; Calypso is using him.
-Calypso wants to keep Odysseus with her because he gives her immortal existence pleasure and meaning; in exchange, she offers Odysseus immortality (eternal youth).
+Calypso wants to keep Odysseus with her because he gives her immortal existence pleasure and meaning and power; in exchange, she offers Odysseus immortality (eternal youth).
 However, in order for Odysseus to enact his human destiny, he must not remain concealed by Calypso.
 According to Zeus, Odysseus must be apo-Calypsoed.

-Thus, when he leaves Calpyso’s island, his apocalypse begins, and even though Calypso prophesies that “pains are fated to fill [his] cup,” even though Poseidon has in store for him “a swamping fill of trouble” (5.229 and 320), this journey is, nevertheless, the one he must undertake in order to reach his home.
+Thus, when he leaves Calpyso’s island, his apocalypse begins, and even though Calypso prophesies that “pains are fated to fill [his] cup,” even though Poseidon has in store for him “a swamping fill of trouble” (5.229 and 320), this journey is, nevertheless, the one he must undertake in order to arrive home.